Flexberry/flexberry.github.io/pages/guides/tasks/flexberry-aspnet/gt_full-stack-task-case-01.en.md

 folder: guides/tasks/
 lang: en
 autotranslated: true
-hash: b02a01506bb3bfcdde1e09b8225c0bf545fcde5ff4717acd359aca6b10a47535
+hash: 005fa0548a8b4260d4bc8ea1d2c565f68819788ea20609f27868806d5a69ae20
 ---

 ## Job

-In the framework of the practical part of the course you will have developed end-to-end example: application "E-gradebook" (module IP for universities).
+In the framework of the practical part of the course you will have developed end-to-end example: application `Электронная scoring книжка` (module on IP for universities).

 The first part of the practical exercises will be devoted to the development of basic technologies, such as C#, databases, client technology, etc., the second part will include a study of the possibilities of the platform Flexberry to efficiently create applications.